Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Topological mechanics

 We now turn to the second broader context in which we can apply our SUSY framework to establish connections between two seemingly distant fields -- topological mechanics and the physics of Majorana fermions.
 It rests on the principal observation that mechanical systems evolve around phase space coordinates $(q,p)$, \ie the classical limit of {\sl real} bosonic degrees of freedom whose most natural SUSY partners are real (Majorana) fermions.
 On a technical level, this will require us to expand our SUSY correspondence, which we had presented for the case of complex bosons and fermions in Section~\ref{sec:SUSY_lattice_models}, to the case of real bosons and fermions.
 We will see this also has implications on the accompanying SUSY lattice correspondence.

 Since the dynamics in mechanical setups is generally time-reversal symmetric and our SUSY correspondence respects this symmetry (as in the complex case), a natural starting point on the fermionic side is to consider time-reversal symmetric Majorana Hamiltonians.
 In the parlance of symmetry classes, the latter belong to symmetry class BDI in the ten-fold way \cite{Altland1997,Chiu2016classification} and admit a block-off-diagonal form as in \eqref{H1} when expressed in a suitable basis.
 As we will discuss in the following (Section~\ref{subsec:real_supersymmetry}), this matrix form implies that it is always possible to construct a {\sl local} supercharge that generates a representative fermion Hamiltonian from this class \cite{gong2022}.
 The locality is crucial in preserving the topology of the models identified by SUSY, \ie to carry over to the bosonic side.
 We demonstrate that this procedure is not only a natural connection between real fermions and bosons but offers another important reward -- the canonically conjugate positions and momenta get {\sl decoupled} in the resultant bosonic Hamiltonian, crucially allowing us to formulate classical analogs in terms of balls-and-springs networks.
-SUSY thus paves a way to construct proper mechanical analogs of Majorana models that can be studied in table-top experiments.
+SUSY, thus, paves the way for constructing proper mechanical analogs of Majorana models that can be studied in table-top experiments.
 Notably, these mechanical systems will exhibit a topological response protected by SUSY, if the fermionic partner system has any.

+This section reviews previous work \cite{KaneLubensky2013, iadecola2016non, socolar2017mechanical, Attig2019} on this subject, placing it within the larger SUSY framework we developed above for complex fermions.
+This includes identifying the class of the real Hamiltonian and how the real formalism fits into the topological classification presented above.
+It also includes a discussion of the Berry curvature, and how in our examples the real formalism has a finite curvature.
 Principal examples, which we will present in the following, will include mechanical analogs of topological superconductors (in Section~\ref{sec:KitaevChain}), Kitaev spin liquids (in Section~\ref{sec:MechanicalKSL}), and higher order topological insulators (in Section~\ref{sec:MechanicalHOTI}).

-Let us finally note that the discussion in this section is based on an earlier short paper by our collaboration \cite{Attig2019}, but it goes beyond the previous work by putting it into the context of the unifying SUSY framework developed in this manuscript.